jnozzi/cocoadev.com/SiteContent/General/FileSystemNotifications.markdown

 ----

 Trying to watch for filesystem changes using these types of things (including kqueue) is problematic in many respects, but especially because it almost never works over a network.
 A good approach if you really need to know about changes to the filesystem (e.g., you're writing a new Finder) is to refresh your views when the user brings one of your windows to the front or clicks on the window.
-Most users find this intuitive, and it doesn't require polling ''or'' the use of relatively low-level [[APIs]] like kqueue.
+Most users find this intuitive, and it doesn't require polling *or* the use of relatively low-level General/APIs like kqueue.

 It might also be worth looking at SGI's FAM [http://oss.sgi.com/projects/fam/], particularly if you have some time on your hands and can add support for kqueue.